Explore Tests & Procedures for Better Gynecological Health

 - Uterine artery embolization

 At UPMC Susquehanna, our surgeons use the da Vinci® Surgical System, providing patients with less pain and quicker recovery times.
-Find your nearest Susquehanna Health location or call (570) 321-3300 for more information about our gynecology services.
+Find your nearest UPMC Susquehanna call (570) 321-3300 for more information about our gynecology services.